We discuss the following topics in this blog:

-Centralised Deployment – If there are a cluster of buildings and networks bunched closed to each other, centralised deployment of wireless network system is deployed centralized.
+Centralized Deployment – If there is a cluster of buildings and networks bunched close to each other, centralized deployment of a wireless network system is deployed centralized.
 Because the controllers are situated in a central area, this configuration consolidates wireless networks.
 Centralized deployment is typically applied in campuses wherein it is easier to upgrade and enable advanced wireless functionality through a central location.

 Cloud-based Deployment – The cloud is used to manage network devices in this deployment.
 Dashboards are used to manage devices in various places.
 Due to the utilization of cloud services, all devices are visible to anybody with access to the dashboard.

 The WiFi Service Management Platform, developed by STL, is a future-ready platform that includes Authentication, Billing, Captive Portal, Location-aware Services, Subscriber Analytics, Mobile App, and Integration with Mobile Core.
 The solution is extremely user-friendly and supports new business models as well as a variety of ready-to-use use cases for smart cities and telecom operators.
-These solutions have sizeable presence among service providers and have been deployed in over 3500+ wifi network in over 60 countries including smart cities, hotels, airports and other public Wifi hotspots.
+These solutions have a sizeable presence among service providers and have been deployed in over 3500+ WiFi networks in over 60 countries including smart cities, hotels, airports, and other public WiFi hotspots.